Anthropologists examine prevalence of injuries caused by water fetching

 Young and Venkataraman discuss key findings of their global study, implications for policymaking, and next steps.

-What were the key issues you wanted to address?
+Q: What were the key issues you wanted to address?

-Given how many ways there are to hurt oneself when getting water to your home, such as falls, traffic accidents, animal attacks and fights, the dangers of water acquisition and transportation have received relatively little attention.
+Young: Given how many ways there are to hurt oneself when getting water to your home, such as falls, traffic accidents, animal attacks and fights, the dangers of water acquisition and transportation have received relatively little attention.
 We wanted to explore how frequently such water-fetching injuries might occur, and what factors might predict such injuries.
-We were able to use a large global dataset to begin to understand these trends. - Sera Young
+We were able to use a large global dataset to begin to understand these trends.

-What is the most significant finding?
+Q: What would you say is the most significant finding?

-What are the social and policy implications?
+Q: What are the social and policy implications?

-It seems likely that water-fetching can contribute considerably to the global Water, Sanitation and Hygiene (WaSH) burden, but it usually goes unmeasured because we typically think about access and water quality.
+Venkataramanan: It seems likely that water-fetching can contribute considerably to the global Water, Sanitation and Hygiene (WaSH) burden, but it usually goes unmeasured because we typically think about access and water quality.
 It is, therefore, a greatly underappreciated, nearly invisible public health challenge.

 It’s really important that data on water-fetching injuries are systematically collected so that we can know the true burden of water insecurity.
-Currently, all of the broken bones, spinal injuries, lacerations and other physical injuries are not accounted for in calculations about the burden of water insecurity. - Vidya Venkataramanan
+Currently, all of the broken bones, spinal injuries, lacerations and other physical injuries are not accounted for in calculations about the burden of water insecurity.

 The research draws from a survey of 6,291 randomly selected households across 24 sites in 21 low- and middle-income countries in Asia, Africa, Latin America, and the Caribbean.
 Read the full report on the BMJ Global Health website.